mysensors/NodeManager/README.md

     int getLastInterruptPin();
     // set the default interval in minutes all the sensors will report their measures.
     // If the same function is called on a specific sensor, this will not change the previously set value
-    // For sleeping sensors, the elapsed time can be evaluated only upon wake up (default: 10) void setReportIntervalMinutes(int value);
+    // For sleeping sensors, the elapsed time can be evaluated only upon wake up (default: 10 minutes) void setReportIntervalMinutes(int value);
+    void setReportIntervalSeconds(int value);
 ~~~

 For example